Galley: 18th-century Baltic revival

 Sweden and Russia became the two main competitors for Baltic dominance in the 18th century, and built the largest galley fleets in the world at the time.
 They were used for amphibious operations in Russo-Swedish wars of 1741–43 and 1788–90.
 The last galleys ever constructed were built in 1796 by Russia, and remained in service well into the 19th century, but saw little action.
 The last time galleys were deployed in action was when the Russian navy was attacked in Åbo (Turku) in 1854 as part of the Crimean War.
 In the second half of the 18th century, the role of Baltic galleys in coastal fleets was replaced first with hybrid "archipelago frigates" (such as the turuma or pojama) and xebecs, and after the 1790s with various types of gunboats.

-Both the Russian and Swedish navies were based on a form of conscription, and both navies used conscripts as galley rowers.
-This had several advantages over convicts or slaves: the rowers could be armed to fight as marines, they could be also used as land soldiers and invasion force, and were more skilled than forced labor.
-Since most naval conscripts came from coastal parishes and towns, most were already experienced seafarers when they entered the service.

-Construction

-Galleys have since their first appearance in ancient times been intended as highly maneuverable vessels, independent of winds by being rowed, and usually with a focus on speed under oars.
-The profile has therefore been that of a markedly elongated hull with a ratio of breadth to length at the waterline of at least 1:5, and in the case of ancient Mediterranean galleys as much as 1:10 with a small draught, the measurement of how much of a ship's structure that is submerged under water.
-To make it possible to efficiently row the vessels, the freeboard (the height of the railing above the surface of the water) was by necessity kept low.
-This gave oarsmen enough leverage to row efficiently, but at the expense of seaworthiness.
-These design characteristics made the galley fast and maneuverable, but more vulnerable to rough weather.